 About Me

-I am a Scientific Programmer in the Modelling of Atmospheric Processes department of the Leibniz Institute of Atmospheric Physics (IAP).
-I previously completed a M.Sc. in Computational Science at the University of Amsterdam (UvA) funded by the Amsterdam Merit Scholarship and specialized in high performance computing with a particular interest in distributed discretization methods (see GalerkinToolkit.jl) and numerical methods for partial differential equations.
+Prior to joining the IAP, I completed a M.Sc. in Computational Science at the University of Amsterdam (UvA) funded by the Amsterdam Merit Scholarship and specialized in high performance computing with a particular interest in distributed discretization methods (see GalerkinToolkit.jl) and numerical methods for partial differential equations.
 Before the UvA, I completed a B.S. in Computer Science at Middle Tennessee State University and was the recipient of the Goldwater Scholarship.

 Outside of work, I enjoy language learning (Dutch, German, and Italian), playing guitar, calisthenics, cooking, and hiking.
-I also enjoy contributing to open-source projects (see my contributions) and blogging about topics in computational science as well as miscellaneous software topics!
+I also enjoy contributing to open-source projects (see my contributions) and blogging about technical topics!

 Feel free to connect with me on LinkedIn or reach out via email :)